ustun/reactjs-introduction/README.md

 })
 ```

-Now we have a reusable component called `HelloWorld', whose interface is clearly defined.
+Now we have a reusable component called `HelloWorld`, whose interface is clearly defined.

 ### Data change